 Wildwood Press is a for-profit, for social good business.

 It sounds like a weird combination doesn’t it?
 For-profit and for-social-good?
 This hybrid mission of making a positive social impact and also watching the bottom line isn’t new.
 Wildwood Press is funded by members’ fees, publication sales and subscriptions.
 Wildwood Press started in 2009 as a way to combine my enthusiasm for textile arts (okay, I’ll admit, I LOVE knitting) and to create awareness of the rich textile community within the Midwest.

-- Write and publish stories that feature Midwest fiber and textile people and places.
+- Write and publish books and articles featuring Midwest fiber and textile people and places.

-- Work with local communities to create Fiber Arts Trails in their area.
+- Collaborate with local communities to create Fiber Arts Trails in their area.

 So far, Wildwood Press has created awareness of over 175 Midwest fiber artists through printed publications, online feature stories, exhibits and events.
 This is done via the nationally sold annual calendar, Fiber Art Almanac; online Almanac Blog, a twice monthly newsletter and social media.
 (Just over 2600 fans on Facebook!)
 Each of these broadcast methods reflect the ‘goings-on’ and happenings of the fiber arts community at that particular time.